iivanoo/covid-apps-observer/data/data_us/reports/resources/org.horizonhealth.android.hzhsh.telehealth___12.9.01.000_00/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="org.horizonhealth.android.hzhsh.telehealth 4 reviews"/>
 </p>

+> It's a really nice and convenient App.
+Let's me see my appointment's on the calendar, tells me if staff are available and allows me to communicate with staff through messages as well.
+Every so often I encounter an issues but most Apps do.
+I love this App❤️<br> :date: __2021-07-20 19:28:51__

 > Great service thru this whole pandemic & before<br> :date: __2021-01-11 15:01:43__